 Oh reader, what an exciting feeling it must be, waking up to this realization:

-You say to yourself: If Michael Bay can make money with something a Fiverr writer could write, I can make millions too!
+If Michael Bay can make money with something a Fiverr writer could write, I can make millions too!
+Come hire me, Mr. Hollywood producer!

 You can’t teach creativity, passion, and a coffee addiction to someone who just happens to open Google one day to search “how to become a screenwriter.”
 However, just because you’re naturally good at coming up with stories doesn’t mean you naturally know how to tell them.